dhimmel/opcendo/README.md

 ## License

 All original content in this repository is released under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons · Public Domain Dedication").
 STRING data is licensed as [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 The Gene Ontology data is licensed as [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 Brain RNA-Seq data is included with permission from its creator Steven Sloan.
+Data from Fancy et al 2011 is included with permission.